-Presents one of a kind flowers, more open with split petals that have delicate fringing toward the inside.
+Presents one-of-a-kind flowers, more open with split petals that have delicate fringing toward the inside.
 A rich range of colors set the traveling vines afire with golds, reds, and oranges.
-Let these spread on the ground, hang from a basket, planter, or window box.
+Let these spread on the ground, or hang from a basket, planter, or window box.

 Germination: 10-12 days, soaking seeds overnight aids germination

 Seed Planting Depth: Sow 1/2” deep

 Starting Indoors: Start indoors 2-4 weeks before the last frost.
 Provide 60-65ºF soil temperatures until germination.
 Using individual biodegradable peat/cow pots/paper pots helps to reduce root damage when transplanting.
 Transplant 8-10” apart after the last frost date.

 Sowing Outdoors: 2 weeks before the last frost into early summer

 Soil Needs: Average, well-drained.
 An abundance of nitrogen in the soil promotes excess foliage with limited blooms

 Approximate days to flower from seed: 55-65 days